-This report presents an assessment of Jordan's national response to violence against women and girls (VAWG) across seven key categories, measuring the strength of its legal, institutional, and service frameworks.
+This report presents an assessment of Jordan's national response to violence against women and girls (VAWG) across seven key categories: legal framework and public policies, standard procedures and regulations, provision of services funded by the State, data systems and statistics, preventive programs and measures, professional capacity of first respondents, and national coordination and regional cooperation.
 The overall results indicate substantial progress, with notable consistency across most domains, reflecting Jordan's ongoing efforts to institutionalize prevention, protection, and response mechanisms to VAWG within national systems.